 The Druids are no longer with us but we can all live in modern times with sustainable principles or rewrite laws to align with nature as the Brehon laws once did.
 We believe the spirit of druidry is about honouring and respecting the interconnected nature of all life.

 That said, maybe the tradition isn't really lost.
 Some say famous Irish author WB Yeatswas a member of a secret druidic order carrying on an unbroken lineage.
 What do you think?
+Are druids still around?
 Let us know in the comments.